Kevinovitch/PaginatedBlog/README.md

 1) In the backend/.env file, set your own values for the following paramaters : MYSQL_ROOT_PASSWORD , MYSQL_DATABASE, MYSQL_USER, MYSQL_PASSWORD

-2) Modify DATABASE_URL like this : DATABASE_URL="mysql://MYSQL_USER:MYSQL_PASSWORD@127.0.0.1:3306/MYSQL_DATABASE?serverVersion=8.0.32&charset=utf8mb4".
+2) Modify DATABASE_URL like this :

+ DATABASE_URL="mysql://MYSQL_USER:MYSQL_PASSWORD@127.0.0.1:3306/MYSQL_DATABASE?serverVersion=8.0.32&charset=utf8mb4".

  Of course, instead of MYSQL_USER, you will write the values you set earlier.

 3) Copy the file .backend/.env in local : cp .env .env.local

 4) In the docker-compose.yml file , replace "${MYSQL_ROOT_PASSWORD}", "${MYSQL_DATABASE}", "${MYSQL_USER}", "${MYSQL_PASSWORD}" by the values of this parameter you set in the backend/.env file

+Step 3: Install the dependencies of the Symfony project

+In the console, in the backend folder, type the following command: composer install

-Step 3: Set up of the Docker containers
+Step 4: Set up of the Docker containers

 In the console, at the root of the project , type "docker-compose build" and then "docker-compose up -d"